 Outcome: What would be a satisfactory outcome at this point in the process?
-PROBE FULLY FOR differences, similarities, and any levels of support and information people would expect at each of the stages along the complaints process confusion.
+PROBE FULLY FOR differences, similarities, and any confusion.

 B) APPOINTMENT OF A CASE MANAGER

 Expectations: Would you expect a case manager to be appointed?
 Why would you expect that?
 What sort of role do you think a case manager would play?
 PROBE FULLY FOR: Main point of contact?
 Source of information?
 Providing guidance?
 Advocate for you in following through your complaint?